KatanaGraph/katana/docs/GraphOperationAPIs.md

 ### Functions

 There are two top-level functions per operation: the operation itself, and the validity check function.
-The operation takes a Python `PropertyGraph` (which is a wrapper around `PropertyFileGraph`), the functional arguments, and a plan.
+The operation takes a Python `PropertyGraph` (which is a wrapper around `_PropertyGraph`), the functional arguments, and a plan.
 The plan should have a default value being the default plan (the plan from the zero argument constructor).
 The function will unwrap the `PropertyGraph` and plan, and perform any conversions required for functional arguments.
 The function should use `with nogil:` in Cython to allow unlock the Global Interpreter Lock to allow the Python program to do parallel work.